-Review your Automated External Defibrillator (AED) response program before a jury does
+Emergency response plan - review your Automated External Defibrillator (AED) response program

 Health clubs loss control news - Vol. 1, 2019